conservationtechlab/dencam/utilities/ffmpeg/README.md

 Gather data from your file structure:

-* avoid spaces in file names
+* Avoid spaces in naming for folders and files
-* if you are using a cloud storage service, make sure files are already synced locally
+* If you are using a cloud storage service, make sure files are already synced locally

-Convert a single video to determine your intended frame rate and duration.
+* Convert a single video to determine your intended frame rate and duration

 Use the ffmpeg's related tool "ffprobe" if you need to analyze video files: